Conservatism: Switzerland

 In some aspects, Swiss conservatism is unique, as Switzerland is an old federal republic born from historically sovereign cantons, comprising three major nationalities and adhering to the principle of Swiss neutrality.

 There are a number of conservative parties in Switzerland's parliament, the Federal Assembly.
 These include the largest ones: the Swiss People's Party (SVP), the Christian Democratic People's Party (CVP), and the Conservative Democratic Party of Switzerland (BDP), which is a splinter of the SVP created in the aftermath to the election of Eveline Widmer-Schlumpf as Federal Council.

 The SVP was formed from the 1971 merger of the Party of Farmers, Traders and Citizens, formed in 1917, and the smaller Democratic Party, formed in 1942.
-The SVP emphasised agricultural policy and was strong among farmers in German-speaking Protestant areas.
+The SVP emphasized agricultural policy and was strong among farmers in German-speaking Protestant areas.
 As Switzerland considered closer relations with the European Union in the 1990s, the SVP adopted a more militant protectionist and isolationist stance.
 This stance has allowed it to expand into German-speaking Catholic mountainous areas.
 The Anti-Defamation League, a non-Swiss lobby group based in the United States has accused them of manipulating issues such as immigration, Swiss neutrality, and welfare benefits, awakening antisemitism and racism.
 The Council of Europe has called the SVP "extreme right", although some scholars dispute this classification.
 For instance, Hans-Georg Betz describes it as "populist radical right".
 The SVP has been the largest party since 2003.